 Accessibility statement for Shropshire Council

-This accessibility statement applies to the pages and services that come under the shropshire.gov.uk domain, which includes services provided by third-party applications which can be found on sub-domains or sub-folders.
+This accessibility statement applies to the pages and services that come under the shropshire.gov.uk domain, which includes some services provided by third-party applications which can be found on sub-domains or sub-folders.
 Where this is not the case, separate statements will be provided to detail the level of compliance for that particular service.

 This website is built and maintained by Shropshire Council.
 We want as many people as possible to be able to use this website.
 For example, that means you should be able to: